 Last weekend I met friends for lunch in Oregon City and took the opportunity to go on a little historic photo walk while I was in town.
 Despite growing up in the Portland area, I've never explored this historic town, which was the first incorporated city west of the Rocky Mountains (in 1844) and the primary destination at the end of the Oregon Trail.

-Lunch was on the patio at McMenamins Oregon City, which is located in a former Episcopal church dating from 1930.
+Lunch was on the patio at McMenamins Oregon City Pub, which is located in a former Episcopal church dating from 1930.
 The gray building is not particularly exciting in itself but, as always, McMenamins has done a great job of covering the interior with art and plants that bring it to life.
 The patio was spacious and pleasant as well.
 It's conveniently located in the heart of historic downtown, just across McLoughlin Blvd from the Willamette River.
 If you've never been to a McMenamins before, the tater tots are a must.

 A block over from Main Street is the Oregon City Municipal Elevator, a historic site and local landmark.
 Completed in 1955, it has a wonderful Space-Age appearance very much of its era.
 Free and fast, the elevator is the best way to get to Oregon City's upper neighborhood, which is home to its most important historic sites.
-The flying-saucer-esque observatory deck at the top provides great views of the lower town and houses a tourist information desk.
+The flying-saucer-like observatory deck at the top provides great views of the lower town and houses a tourist information desk.

 There are several other historic houses in the area, each attractively labeled with their name, date and architectural style.
 After admiring some of these, and stopping to visit with a friendly black cat, we headed south a few blocks to another convenient cluster of historic buildings: a firehouse, a Carnegie library, several more historic houses, and a quirky old church.